 Here are some important legal terms to understand:

 - Bait and switch: This happens when a business advertises a product at a price it never intended to honor.
-The goal is to lure shoppers with a bargain and then push them toward a higher-priced alternative, which is illegal.
+The goal is to lure shoppers with a bargain and then steer them toward a higher-priced alternative, which is illegal.

 - Endorsements: The FTC requires businesses and influencers to disclose any “material connection,” such as payments or free products received.
-Social media influencers must make this connection obvious by using obvious tags like #ad or #sponsored, not vague or hidden disclosures.
+Social media influencers must make this connection obvious by using clear tags like #ad or #sponsored, not vague or hidden disclosures.

-- False advertising: This covers claims that are untrue or intentionally misleading.
+- False advertising: This covers claims that are untrue or misleading.
 For example, advertising that all customers qualify for a 12-month payment plan when you only extend that option to certain buyers crosses the line.

 - Telephone Consumer Protection Act (TCPA): Businesses need prior express written consent before sending marketing texts or autodialed calls.
 TCPA violations can lead to $500 per call or text in statutory damages, or up to $1,500 per violation if the conduct is found to be willful or knowing.

 When it comes to sales and marketing legalities, recordkeeping matters.
-Keep documentation for every marketing and promotional campaign — not just performance metrics, but records showing how you complied with all applicable laws.
+Keep documentation for every marketing and promotional campaign — not just performance metrics, but records showing how you complied with applicable laws.
 If you catch an error, note when you found it and what steps you took to fix it.
 Regulators may be more lenient with first-time, unintentional mistakes, but contact legal counsel immediately if you receive a complaint or enforcement notice.

 When the CAN-SPAM Act passed in 2003, critics nicknamed it the "You Can Spam Act" because it didn't require businesses to get permission before sending